- Our Code of Practice

 Vonage Limited is a company registered in England with company number 05199171.
 Our registered office is located at c/o Taylor Wessing LLP, 5 New Street Square, London EC4A 3TW.

-Our Vonage Business Phone System services are sold as a business service for use in the course of your business.
+Our Vonage Business Phone System and Vonage Business Cloud services are sold as a business service for use in the course of your business.
 You can find out about our services by visiting vonage.co.uk.

 3. Customer Service